 But there are a few adventurers out there flying in from out of state and looking for day trips from Charleston or looking for ways to reduce the cost of a Charleston vacation.
 South Carolina State Parks are a great option for both of those goals.

 Charleston and Columbia airports receive flights from just about anywhere in the US and some international destinations.
-Direct flights aren’t unheard of, but more often you’ll connect through Charlotte or Atlanta first.
+Direct flights aren’t unheard of, but more often connect through Charlotte or Atlanta first.

 Renting a car and driving from either Columbia or Charleston is an hour’s drive to Santee State Park.
 There is neither public transportation nor shuttle service that will deliver you to the park.
 You have to rent a car.